B.Mus., Oberlin Conservatory of Music

 Trombone performance and pedagogy

 An active innovator in inter-active music, Dr. Glendening has premiered, performed and recorded many works for computer and instruments and has lectured on inter-active applications at such institutions as the CNMAT Laboratory at UC Berkeley, CEMI at the University of North Texas and the Eastman School of Music.
-He is also the inventor of the "Magnet-restrictive slide position sensor" for the trombone, which allows for director integration of the trombone and a computer using MAX/MSP software both for performance and pedagogical study.
+He is also the inventor of the "Magneto-restrictive slide position sensor" for the trombone, which allows for direct integration of the trombone and a computer using MAX/MSP software both for performance and pedagogical study.

 Compact disc, conductor, Hymns to Forgotten Moons: Music of Arnold Schoenberg and Anthony Suter, Centaur Records, 2009

 Compact disc, trombonist, Pathways: New Music for Trombone, Mark Records, 1996

 Compact disc, trombonist, Music for Trumpet, Trombone and Piano, Marck Reords, 1994